 This institute, which replaces K-State Online Essentials (previously offered to faculty) includes a comprehensive checklist to guide the course design process and is customizable to each instructor’s experience and comfort level.

 The newly developed Online Course Design Institute will support your efforts in transitioning labs and other experience-based courses online.
 Instructional designers are also available for one-on-one consultations.
 Please continue to explore the Keep Teaching website for more information and to schedule an appointment or email firstname.lastname@example.org.

-The impacts of the response to COVID-19 have made live remote proctoring services available from vendors, such as Examity, difficult to secure.
-Continue to refer to the Keep Teaching website for alternative assessment resources and virtual sessions on the topic.
+You can also refer to the Keep Teaching website for alternative assessment resources and virtual sessions on the topic.

 No, the K-State Employee Tuition benefit and the K-State dependent/spouse grant are not impacted.

 Courses that were previously approved for online development should continue as planned.

 We appreciate that transitioning courses online takes time.
 However, no extra funding is being made available to compensate faculty specifically for this work, as this effort is in direct response to the COVID-19 pandemic.

 Learn more about Fall 2020 enrollment guidance for international students on the ISSS website.